1924 Pittsburgh Panthers football team: West Virginia

-at Johns Hopkins
+At Johns Hopkins

 The Pitt Panthers next traveled to Baltimore, MD to take on the Johns Hopkins Blue Jays for the first ever meeting between the schools.
-The Blue Jays were led by fifth-year coach Ray Van Orman, who played for Glenn Warner at Cornell from 1904-1906.
+The Blue Jays were led by fifth-year coach Ray Van Orman, who played for Glenn Warner at Cornell from 1904 to 1906.
 Johns Hopkins was 2-0 on the season, having beaten Randolph-Macon and Mt.
 St. Mary's without giving up a point.
 The Blue Jays offense centers on Doug Turnbull, right halfback, "who is an artful runner, a kicker of more than average skill and an excellent passer."

 "The style of play of the Smoky City invaders will be representative of the Sutherland-Warner-Pittsburgh era, while Hopkins' methods will stand for the Van Orman-Warner-Cornell age.
 Each, of course, will be a variation of the gridiron philosophy of the 'Old Master,' colored and reconstructed in spots to conform to the individual likes and dislikes of the pupils."

 Coach Sutherland hoped to start the same lineup that appeared in the West Virginia game but Carl Sauer replaced an injured Blair McMillan at end and Ralph Chase was inserted into Thomas Murdoch's tackle slot.

 W. Wilson Wingate of The Baltimore Sun reported: "Lost in the maze of seats at Baltimore's big horseshoe, a little crowd of some 8,000-10,000 persons-mostly silent and unassertive-saw Johns Hopkins go down to defeat before the Pittsburgh Panthers yesterday afternoon at the stadium.
 The score was 26 to 0."

 The first quarter was scoreless.
 In the second period Pitt advanced the ball to the Hopkins 4-yard line. "(Joseph) Schmitt tore through right guard for the touchdown."
 Milo Gwosden's extra point attempt hit the cross-bar and Pitt led 6 to 0 at halftime.
 In the third quarter "Schmitt slipped around left end on a double pass from (Andy) Gustafson and raced 18 yards for the second touchdown."
 Bill Ashbaugh converted the extra point.
 Score: Pitt 13, Hopkins 0.
 The Panthers scored twice in the fourth quarter.
 Pitt advanced the ball to the Blue Jays 8-yard line.
 Gustafson carried the ball three straight downs and scored from three yards out.
 Gwosden blew the extra point.
 Pitt led 19 to 0.
 Late in the quarter, Carl McCutcheon went over from the five and Gwosden converted the point after.
 Final tally: Pitt 26, Hopkins 0.

 Johns Hopkins finished the season with a 5-1-2 record.

 The Pitt lineup for the game against Johns Hopkins was Carl Sauer (left end), Zoner Wissinger (left tackle), Noble Frank (left guard), Marsh Johnson (center), Ulhardt Hangartner (right guard), Ralph Chase (right tackle), John Kifer (right end), William Ashbaugh (quarterback), Joseph Schmitt (left halfback), John Harding (right halfback) and Oliver Harris (fullback).
 Substitutes appearing in the game for Pitt were Milo Gwosden, Harold Akins, Wendell Steele, Frank Benedict, Howard Linn, Thomas Murdoch, Alfred Amann, Robert Irwin, Carl McCutcheon, Andy Gustafson and Floyd Snyder.
 The game was played in 15-minute quarters.